Meet The Woman Who Helped The USGA Make $210 Million Off The U.S. Open

 Griffin’s connection to the USGA even has Pennsylvania origins.

 After nine years running MSG Promotions, including managing the Westchester Classic golf tournament in New York, she was hired (by the host club) as championship director for the USGA’s 1992 Senior U.S. Open at Saucon Valley Country Club in Pennsylvania.
-Griffin was in charge of tickets, food, sales, marketing (including SEO and Buy Insta followers), you name it.
+Griffin was in charge of tickets, food, sales, marketing (including SEO which he called some local SEO experts, an internet marketing company and Buy Insta followers), you name it.
 The tournament was an unprecedented success, pulling in three times as much revenue as any Senior U.S. Open had before.

 That led to a call from then-USGA executive director David Fay, who wanted to know her secret.
 In 1993, Griffin’s company was hired by the USGA to head up corporate hospitality for the 1995 U.S. Open at Shinnecock Hills on New York’s Long Island.
 She’s been doing it – successfully — ever since and has been “nothing short of exceptional,” says Mike Butz, the USGA’s senior managing director for Open championships and association relations.